wernsey/Jatalog/README.md

 # Jatalog: Java Datalog Engine with Semi-Naive Evaluation and Stratified Negation

-Datalog is a subset of the Prolog programming language that is used as a query language in deductive databases.
+Datalog is a subset of the Prolog programming language that is used as a query language in deductive databases<sub>[wiki]</sub>.

 Jatalog is a Datalog implementation in Java.
+It provides a parser for the language and an evaluation engine to execute queries that can be embedded into larger applications.

 ## Summary

 * The engine implements semi-naive, bottom-up evaluation.
-* It implements stratified negation; Technically, it implements the _Stratified Datalog&not;_ language.
+* It implements stratified negation; Technically, it implements the _Stratified Datalog&not;_ language<sub>[ceri]</sub>.
 * It can parse and evaluate Datalog programs from files and Strings (actually anything that implements `java.io.Reader`).
 * It has a fluent API through which it can be embedded in Java applications to run queries.
 * It implements "=", "<>" (alternatively "!="), "<", "<=", ">" and ">=" as built-in predicates.
 * It avoids third party dependencies.
 * Values with "quoted strings" are supported.
 * Retract facts with the `~` operator, for example `p(q,r)~`.
-* The class `Shell` implements a REPL command-line interface.
+* The class `Shell` implements a [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop) command-line interface.

 ## Introduction